4 Year Olds

 Along with keeping these young minds working, we keep these bodies working as well.
 Recent research confirms that the more physically active and developed the child, the easier it is for them to learn.
 Running around, jumping and climbing help build better readers and mathematicians and scientists!
 Both indoors and outdoors, we keep them moving.

-Local folk come and share information with the children: firefighters, a veterinarian, musicians, a police officer.
+Local people in the community come and share information with the children: firefighters; a veterinarian; musicians; a police officer.
 This helps our pre-k children know there is a bigger world out there and to help them enter it with greater confidence.
 In May, the school bus comes to take the children for a short ride and to show them a bus drill.
-All this to prepare them for their next big step: Kindergarten.
+All this is to prepare them for their next big step: Kindergarten.